ebzzry/ebzzry.github.io/en/fkd/nix.md

 <a name="nixpkgs"></a> Nixpkgs
 ------------------------------

-Nixpkgs is a collection of thousands of packages curated and maintained by users worldwide.
+Nixpkgs is a collection of packages curated and maintained by users worldwide.
 Since the source code is in [GitHub](https://github.com/nixos/nixpkgs), it is able to take advantage of the powerful collaboration models that that platform offers.
 At the time of writing, there are 42583 packages in the [collection](https://nixos.org/nixos/packages.html).
 It contains a wide